markvoortmanppu/appliedcomputerscience/pages/nextcloud.md

 - [Jail setup.](https://appliedcomputerscience.org/jail-setup)
 - [Homepage setup.](https://appliedcomputerscience.org/homepage-setup)
 - [Let's Encrypt.](https://appliedcomputerscience.org/lets-encrypt)
-- You also need to install and configure MySQL.
+- You also need to install and configure MySQL (this should have been done in CMPS 160 Databases).

 Then run `sudo pkg install nextcloud` to install Nextcloud.